-Studen t Name: Grade:
+Student Name: Grade:

 Parent /Guardian: Phone #:

-list the curricular objective(s) from which you wisl each is taught.
-An example is provided for you to fo n to have your child excused and the class or grade low.
+e list the curricular objective(s) from which you wish to have each is taught.
+An example is provided for you to follow. your child excused and the class or grade in

 Objective Class / Grade

 Ex.
 To understand the consequences of responsible and irresponsible sexual behavior.
 Health Education / 6

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-I have reviewed the Human Growth and Development program goals, objectives, and materials and wish my child to be excused from class when these objectives are taught.
-I understand my child will incur no penalty but may/will be required to complete an alternative assignment that relates to the class and is consistent with assignments required of all students in the class.
+to be e may/w reviewed the Human Growth and Development program go excused from class when these objectives are taught.
+I under the ill be required to complete an alternative assignment that remembers required of all students in the class. erstand my child will incur no penalty but

-Signed:

-(Parent or Guardian)
+Signed l:(Parent or Guardian) Date:

-Signed:

-(School Administrator)

-Date:
+Signed l:(School Administrator) Date: